• Do octopi and lobsters feel pain?

 • What is the RSPCA’s view of the use of animals in research?

-Thousands of animals are used in research and teaching in Australia each year.
+Millions of animals are used in research and teaching in Australia each year.
 It is essential that the sentience of these animals is recognised and that their welfare is considered a high priority.
 The RSPCA believes that the use of animals in research must be justified, does not cause pain…